 As a communicator, the impact is simple: it will become harder and more expensive to get your message in front of an increasingly fragmented audience.
 As a startup, this could mean the beginning of the end.

-One of the main reasons that startups have been able to compete against much larger companies is because of the Net Neutrality principle that ISPs must treat all data on the internet the same, and not discriminate or charge differently by user.
+One of the main reasons that startups have been able to compete against much larger companies is because of the Net Neutrality principle that ISPs must treat all data on the internet the same, and not discriminate or charge differently based on the user.
 This gives a bootstrapped startup with a scrappy marketing team the ability to get their content and message in front of the same people that Amazon can without breaking the bank.

 However, we could soon find ourselves in a situation where startups are forced to allocate a significant part of their already insignificant budgets to reach potential customers, draining their coffers at a rate that they simply can’t afford.